andreasdk/dcd-recipes/README.md

 **Delete Account**
 - I would like for a user to be able to delete their account and thus remove all their recipes from the database.

+**Delete Multiple Recipes At A Time**
+- Deleting each recipe one by one via the recipe page would become quickly tedious the more recipes a user adds.
+I would like to update the delete recipe features so that it would be possible to delete many at once.

 ##### back to [top](#table-of-contents)

 ---